olin/studentgovernment/student_government_bylaws.md

 elections occurring in a particular election season or special election.
 The Election Monitor creates all necessary ballots and distributes candidate information as outlined in the By-Laws.
-The Election Monitor enforces campaigning rules and guidelines defined in the By-Laws.
+The Election Monitor enforces campaigning rules and guidelines defined in the By-Laws, and serves as the final authority on campaigning restrictions.
 The Election Monitor counts the ballots, and the results of the election are not final until the Election Monitor validates them.

 Any member of the Student Government who does not intend to run for office may volunteer as a candidate for the position of Election Monitor.
 The Election